Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Semidefinite relaxation

 \subsection{Two clusters with unknown cluster size}

-In real applications, we usually have no information on cluster sizes.
-This motivates us to seek an alternative approach that does not rely on such prior knowledge.
-To this end, we consider a normalized ground truth $\bar{\bm{M}}^*$, whose $(i,j)$-th block is defined as
+In some real applications where the cluster sizes is absent, an alternative approach that does not rely on such prior knowledge is necessary.
+To this end, we consider a normalized ground truth $\bar{\bm{M}}^*$, whose $(i,j)$-th block is

-Here $m_{C(i)}$ denotes the size of the cluster that $i$ belongs to.
-By assumption that the first $m_1$ nodes form $C_1$ and the remaining $m_2$ nodes form $C_2$, we have
+Here $m_{\kappa(i)}$ denotes the size of the cluster that $i$ belongs to.
+By assuming the first $m_1$ nodes form $C_1$ and the remaining $m_2$ nodes form $C_2$, we have

 where each diagonal block has been normalized by the corresponding cluster size.
 Then $\bar{\bm{M}}^*$ satisfies the following structural properties: \begin{enumerate} \item $\bar{\bm{M}}^*$ is positive semi-definite, i.e. $\bar{\bm{M}}^* \succeq 0$; \item The sum of the diagonal blocks satisfies $\sum_{i}\bar{\bm{M}}^*_{ii} = 2\bm{I}_d$; \item The $i$-th block row of $\bar{\bm{M}}^*$ satisfies $\sum_{j = 1}^n \|\bar{\bm{M}}^*_{ij}\|_\mathrm{F} \leq \sqrt{d}$, for $i = 1,\ldots, n$. \end{enumerate} Based on these, we formulate the SDP for solving $\bar{\bm{M}}^*$ as